MartinStagl/tsp_genetic_algorithms/README.md

 [Todo]
 Tasks:

-1. On Toledo, you can nd the GA Toolbox, the template program and tutorials about Matlab.
+1. On Toledo, you can Find the GA Toolbox, the template program and tutorials about Matlab.
 Test the Matlab program to solve a TSP.
 ### DONE
 2. Perform a limited set of experiments by varying the parameters of the existing genetic algorithm